Overview of the DoD NIST 800-171 Assessment Methodology

 DoD Releases Assessment Methodology to Score Cybersecurity Programs

 On November 7th 2019, the DoD released version 1.0 of its NIST 800-171 Assessment Methodology.
-Below is the link to version 1.1 of the Assessment Methodology that they released on March 13 2020.
+Here is the link to version 1.2 of the DoD Assessment Methodology that they released on June 10, 2020.

 This NIST assessment methodology is something many of us have been anticipating since Ms. Ellen Lord, Undersecretary of Defense for Acquisition and Sustainment, issued a memo tasking the Defense Contract Management Agency (DCMA) with auditing DoD contractors’ implementation of the requirements in NIST 800-171.
 DCMA, along with the Defense Counterintelligence and Security Agency (DCSA, formerly the Defense Security Service, DSS) conducted a pilot assessment program in Q1/Q2 2019 of a dozen or more prime DoD contractors.
 The results of this pilot program informed the development of this risk assessment methodology, which we contractors can now adopt as a standard for self-assessment and use in preparation for the coming DCMA/DCSA audits.

 The NIST 800-171 Assessment Methodology document describes the background and purpose of the method, but in this blog we’ll focus on an overview of how the scoring and reporting system works:

 - Each facet of a contractor organization covered by a CAGE code must be tied to an IT System Security Plan (SSP).
 The SSP is like a set of blueprints for the organization’s cybersecurity program.

 - Each SSP will be evaluated against a scoring rubric, with a maximum score of 110 possible.

 - A perfect score is 110—indicating a robust set of policies and technical implementations as described in the SSP